theholy7/theholy7.github.io/_posts/2018-03-11-flask-restplus-custom-errors.md

+---
+layout: post
-# Raising Custom Exceptions in Flask Restplus for wrong POST JSON payloads
+title: Raising Custom Exceptions in Flask Restplus for wrong POST JSON payloads
+excerpt_separator:  <!--more-->
+categories:
+  - Random Code
+tags:
+  - Flask
+  - Flask Restplus
+  - Python
+  - API development
+---
 If you have checked my LinkedIn, you know I am a Data Engineer at [Cytora](https://www.cytora.com).
 Part of my job is to work in our product, the API that serves our AI models to our clients.